 Take a Field Trip

 Take your curious tot to the zoo (petting zoo is extra fun), aquarium, animal sanctuary, or even a pet store.
-In addition to bigger zoos, many cities also have smaller places with animals such as birds, parrots, butterflies, etc.
+In addition to bigger zoos, many cities have smaller places with animals such as birds, parrots, and butterflies.

 An indoor playground is fun for the hottest days in the summer.
 Even indoor places made for bigger kids, like the bouncy house playgrounds, often have a small dedicated space for toddlers.
 Be sure to call and check!

 Interactive, Educational Play

 While a big trip to Disney may be in your child’s future, maybe hold off on that summertime activity until later!
 These simple, local, and fun summertime activities are just what your one-year-old needs to stay happy and stimulated this summer.
 Enjoy your baby and have fun no matter what you choose to do!